Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Dangerous structures include any structure deemed to be dilapidated, unsafe, and/or unsecured by the Hamilton County Building Department, the Township Fire Department and/or the Hamilton County Department of Public Health.

 The township encourages residents to report any witnessed zoning and/or nuisance violations.
 You can report the violation by calling the Department of Community Development or you can submit the Nuisance/Zoning Complaint online form.
+Please note that we do not accept anonymous complaints or complaints containing false information.

 Zoning Certificate Application fees vary depending on the type of work being undertaken or proposed.
 Visit the Zoning Fee Schedule (PDF) for a detailed list of fees.
 Questions concerning fees should be directed to the Department of Community Development.